OK

 Synergists with HALS

-However, it is also important to note that no one test can be employed to evaluate completely the effects of UV light on any material.
+There exist several test methods to predict the behavior of plastic material to UV light.
+These test methods characterize material performance when subjected to specific and well-defined factors.
+But, it is also important to note that no one test can be employed to test completely the effects of UV light on any material.

 • Part 1: General guidance